helgoboss/helgobox/doc/user-guide.md

 ##### Category "Virtual"

 This is exactly the counterpart of the possible virtual sources.
-Choosing a virtual target here is like placing cables between a control element and all corresponding primary mappings that use this virtual control element as source.
+Choosing a virtual target here is like placing cables between a control element and all corresponding main mappings that use this virtual control element as source.

 #### Tuning